Game 2 Box Score

 The No. 8 Wildcats punished the underdog Regals 12-2 in 6 innings in the first game of the nonconference doubleheader, then rallied from a three-run deficit to pull out a white knuckle 5-4 Game 2 victory in eight innings.

-Haylie Watson (Jr., Puyallup, Wash.) homered in the first game and provided a game-winning sacrifice in the nightcap, and Karina Paavola (Jr., Kelso, Wash.) recorded favorable pitching decisions in both contests for Linfield (17-4), which extended its current win streak to eight games.
+Haylie Watson (Sr., Puyallup, Wash.) homered in the first game and provided a game-winning sacrifice in the nightcap, and Karina Paavola (Sr., Kelso, Wash.) recorded favorable pitching decisions in both contests for Linfield (17-4), which extended its current win streak to eight games.

-A three-run home run by Watson and a two-run single from Erin Carson (Soph., Camas, Wash.) in the top of the first inning put the Regals on their heels from the very beginning.
+A three-run home run by Watson and a two-run single from Erin Carson (Jr., Camas, Wash.) in the top of the first inning put the Regals on their heels from the very beginning.

-McKenna Spieth (Soph., Vancouver, Wash.) doubled to lead off the second inning and scooted to third base on a single by Grace Middelstadt (Soph., Battle Ground, Wash.).
+McKenna Spieth (Jr., Vancouver, Wash.) doubled to lead off the second inning and scooted to third base on a single by Grace Middelstadt (Jr., Battle Ground, Wash.).
 Linfield then executed a double steal, scoring Spieth.
-Moments later Karleigh Prestianni (Sr., Grants Pass, Ore.) singled, driving home Middelstadt and the Wildcats led 5-0.
+Moments later Karleigh Prestianni singled, driving home Middelstadt and the Wildcats led 5-0.

 Paavola, the Wildcats’ Game 1 starter, limited CLU to one hit while striking out three batters.

-CLU scored a couple of runs in the bottom of the fifth inning, tapping three hits on reliever Maddy Dunn (Fr., Lake Oswego, Ore.).
-Later, in the CLU sixth, the Regals produced a pair of hits and a walk to load the bases with two outs, but Katelyn Downing sent an arching popup into the glove of shortstop Katy Brosig (Jr., Forest Grove, Ore.).
+CLU scored a couple of runs in the bottom of the fifth inning, tapping three hits on reliever Maddy Dunn (Soph., Lake Oswego, Ore.).
+Later, in the CLU sixth, the Regals produced a pair of hits and a walk to load the bases with two outs, but Katelyn Downing sent an arching popup into the glove of shortstop Katy Brosig (Sr., Forest Grove, Ore.).

 Watson went 2 for 3 and scored twice, including her fourth homer of the season.
 Prestianni and Wallo also tapped a pair of hits.
 Five of Linfield’s 13 hits went for extra bases.